k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: rotting corpse part of a highlited pile
 - Tweak monster gear preference
 - Hurtling monsters/players tweaks and fixes
+- Fix: preserve the Oracle and Charon's starting stats in bones